How to roll a die?

 Dice are made in molds, and in order to fit in the mold, the plastic must first be heated.
 Stabilizer materials must be added to the plastic to prevent an adverse reaction to this heat.

 The plastic for modern dice is set up with all these additives, including color, and turned into pellets.
 The pellets are heated and melted, and then injected into a two piece mold.
 As the plastic cools, it sets and hardens.
+It’s all code on our online dice roller.

 Once fully harden, the mold is removed and the basic die is ready.
 A lubricant may have been applied in the mold to enable the die to be easily extracted, and so the die is washed before moving on to the next stage.
+So now we are about half way of the story of how to make a die.

 The cleaned die is painted, usually to colorize the spots, but also potentially for branding purposes.
 In a factory, quality control inspectors will examine some dice to ensure they are the right shape, appear to roll as randomly as possible, and so on.
 Nobody wants to buy a badly weighted die unless they are trying to cheat!